needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-datasets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseDatasetCreationExample.cs#Example_Behaviour_CreateDataset)]

-The script creates a new dataset with the given name on the selected asset.
+The code snippet creates a new dataset with the given name and the tag `Custom` on the selected asset.

-### Add the UI for interacting with asset files
+### Add the UI for interacting with files

 To add UI for the example: